IrfaanKhalid/trvl/README.md

 - Neatly organizes all of this info for organizers.

 ### How is trvl built?
-trvl was built with love using Firebase, Express.js, and React.js at HackIllinois 2017.
+trvl was built with love using Firebase, Node.js, Express.js, and JQuery.

+trvl was originally designed and built by Irfaan Khalid, Benjamin Cooper, John Valin, Ray Sun, and Arun Arjunakani at HackIllinois 2017.

 ### License
 Yes! trvl is built under the MIT License - feel free to fork this repo whenever you'd like.
 We want to